AI4Bharat/IndicSUPERB/README.md

 In this section, we describe the tasks included in IndicSUPERB - automatic speech recognition, automatic speaker verification, speech idntification, query by example and keyword spotting.

-### Download Pretrained checkpoint
+### Download the Pretrained checkpoint

-You can download the IndicWav2Vec pretrained checkpoint from here.
+You can download the IndicWav2Vec pretrained checkpoint from [here](https://indic-asr-public.objectstore.e2enetworks.net/checkpoints/indicw2v/indicw2v_pretrained.pt).

 ### Data Preprocessing